ShreyKumar/Hyer/doc/phase2/product.md

 ## What was built
 ### Frontend
 For the frontend side of the app, we managed to set up a React Native app based off the plan we made earlier in the previous phase.
 We did not make much changes from the last phase as we spent did spend a large amount of time planning and making sure there are no discrepancies in our app.
-We managed to create simple login, signup, requests, profile views for our app with minimal backend functionality.
-Much of our time was spent researching how to use newer technologies which both the frontend and backend teams had no knowledge of initially.
+We managed to create simple login, signup, requests, profile views for our app.
+Much of our time was spent researching how to use newer technologies which we had no knowledge of initially.

 ### Backend
+For the backend side of the app, we set up a Firebase NoSQL database, to hold both users and jobs.
+We also set up an Express.js application for the server, handling HTTP requests, to different endpoints, to view, add, modify, or delete data in the database, for our frontend to use.
+For this deliverable we were able to complete enough, so that the most basic functionality can work on the frontend.
+In other words, we still can, and will, implement more endpoints for certain features of our app, however everything can currently work by calling multiple requests to modify the database.
+Certain additional features such as searching for jobs relative to our location were completed.
+Similar to the frontend, a lot of our time was used, learning how to use new things, which we have not used before, which slowed down our development process.

+## What differed from our original plan
+For this deliverable, our plan was to have a complete minimum viable product built, which would have included both applications complete, but with our lack of knowledge as a group, we ran into more obstacles than we had originally planned and are behind on schedule.

 ## Teamwork reflection and process
 ### What went well: